dongchen-coder/symFP/README.md

 # Static Parallel Sampling (SPS)

 This is the **Underdevelopment** Static Parallel Sampling (SPS) repository (based on LLVM-6.0.0).
-We keep on improving this tool and introducing new techniques here.
+We keep on improving this tool and introducing new techniques in this repository.

 Software artifact for PLDI 18 "Locality Analysis through Static Parallel Sampling" can be found in http://doi.org/10.5281/zenodo.1218771

-SPS is aiming to provide detailed miss ratio curves statically.
+SPS is aiming to provide detailed miss ratio curves statically and efficiently.
 For each function, SPS consumes LLVM IR code as input.
 Then SPS analyzes the IR code and generates a specialized C++ static sampling code.
 By compiling and running the generated C++ static sampling code, miss ratio curve will be derived.